cjlala/Introduction/README.md

 # Introduction
-This Github is my first blog to record my code progress.Fighting!
+This Github is my first blog to record my code procress.Fighting!